Manas0109/flowautomate/README.md

 - All sensitive information should be stored in the `.env` file
 - The `.env` file should never be committed to version control

-## Error Handling

-The API includes comprehensive error handling for:
-- Invalid file types
-- Processing errors
-- Authentication failures
-- Invalid queries

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.